ubcgif/mvi/content/theory.rst

   w_{r_j} &= {\left[\sum_{i=1}^{nD}{J^{(k)}_{ij}}^2 + \delta \right]}^{1/2}\;,
   :label: SensWeights

+where the superscript :math:`(k)` is an iteration index and :math:`\delta` is a small number added to avoid singularity.

 Wavelet Compression of Sensitivity Matrix
 -----------------------------------------

 The two major obstacles to the solution of a large-scale magnetic inversion problem are the large amount of memory required for storing the sensitivity matrix and the CPU time required for the application of the sensitivity matrix to model vectors.
 This program library overcomes these difficulties by forming a sparse representation of the sensitivity matrix using a wavelet transform based on compactly supported, orthonormal wavelets.
 For more details, the users are referred to :cite:`LiOldenburg03,LiOldenburg10`.
-Here, we give a brief description of the method necessary for the use of the MAG3D library.
+Here, we give a brief description of the method necessary for the use of the MVI library.

 Each row of the sensitivity matrix in a 3D magnetic inversion can be treated as a 3D image and a 3D wavelet transform can be applied to it.
 By the properties of the wavelet transform, most transform coefficients are nearly or identically zero.
 When coefficients of small magnitudes are discarded (the process of thresholding), the remaining coefficients still contain much of the necessary information to reconstruct the sensitivity accurately.
 These retained coefficients form a sparse representation of the sensitivity in the wavelet domain.
 The need to store only these large coefficients means that the memory requirement is reduced.
 Further, the multiplication of the sensitivity with a vector can be carried out by a sparse multiplication in the wavelet domain.
 This greatly reduces the CPU time.
 Since the matrix-vector multiplication constitutes the core computation of the inversion, the CPU time for the inverse solution is reduced accordingly.
 The use of this approach increases the size of solvable problems by nearly two orders of magnitude.

 Let :math:`\mathbf{G}` be the sensitivity matrix and :math:`\mathcal{W}` be the symbolic matrix-representation of the 3D wavelet transform.
 Then applying the transform to each row of :math:`\mathbf{G}` and forming a new matrix consisting of rows of transformed sensitivity is equivalent to the following operation: